Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 SP9840/31 ,SP9840/90 (Norelco*), SP9841/84 (Noreclo*), SP9871/22, SP9872/86 (Norelco*), SP9885/35 among others.

-*Norelco is the additional trading/marketing name used only in the USA.
+*Norelco is an additional trading and marketing name used only in the USA.

 Description & Features

 On this occasion, I purchased the Philips (Norelco) SP9841/84 model from the USA.
-I previously bought the model that came with the wireless charger (QI Charging Pad), and on this purchase, I wanted the Cleaning Pod and did not need the QI Charging Pad.
+I previously purchased the model that came with the wireless charger (QI Charging Pad), and for this purchase, I wanted the Cleaning Pod instead of the QI Charging Pad.

-Unboxed, I got the shaver, cleaning pod (and cleaning fluid refill), travel case, attachable trimmer, small cleaning brush, and user manual.
+Upon unboxing, I received the shaver, cleaning pod (with a cleaning fluid refill), travel case, attachable trimmer, small cleaning brush, and user manual.

 Build Quality, Design, and Ergonomics

 The front section and sides (on the model I have) have a brushed metal look, but it is, in fact, plastic.
-It would be so much better in terms of build quality if it were a thin aluminum type of metal (I could be expecting too much, or maybe metal is not best suited).
+It would be significantly better in terms of build quality if it were made from a thin aluminum-type metal (I may be expecting too much, or perhaps metal is not the best-suited material).

 Build Quality, Design & Ergonomics Ratings

 Anyway.
 It just feels like I should be getting a heavier, stronger feel from a high-end shaver.
-Maybe some of you guys prefer a lighter feel to a shaver, which this has.
+Perhaps some of you prefer a lighter feel to a shaver, which this one has.

-The back of the shaver, which is rubberized for grip, is shaped very well and allows my forefinger to sit snuggly.
-This design and the slim tapering down in width feature makes the Prestige a very comfortable fit in the hand.
+The back of the shaver, which is rubberized for grip, is shaped very well and allows my forefinger to sit snugly.
+This design, along with the slim tapering down in width feature, makes the Prestige a very comfortable fit in the hand.

-Other design features I like involve the head section, which we jump to next.
+Other design features I like include the head section, which we will look at next.

 Head and Blade Movement

 The head and blade movement works very well in terms of the shaver’s ability to stay close to the skin while shaving over various contours.
-This flex and movement are apparent when I am shaving over the jaw and chin areas.
+This flexibility and movement are apparent when I shave over the jaw and chin areas.

 Head & Blade Flex